Skarlso/kube-cluster-sample/presentation/kube/slides.md

 > GRPC really shines once you implement and use buf.build.

 - Benefits
-> Strict contract, easy to use, type safety, etc...
+> Strict contract, easy to use, type safety, discoverability ( more visible than a JSON API which doesn't have a SWAGGER doc ).

 - Drawbacks
 > Rigid structure, having to provide an SDK, more complex to implement from the client side and parse responses
 > without grpc-gateway that provides a JSON based API on top of GRPC.
+Although this is arguable.

 </v-clicks>